Triumphlied

 The Triumphlied (Op.
 55) is a work for baritone solo, choir and orchestra by the German composer Johannes Brahms.
 Brahms wrote the work on the occasion of the German victory in the Franco-Prussian War and dedicated it to emperor Wilhelm I. The text itself emanates from the Book of Revelation predicting the downfall of Babylon but is consciously reinterpreted into political terms.
+It premiered on 5 June 1872 in Karlsruhe.
 Due to its patriotic message bound to the zeitgeist of the Unification of Germany, the Triumphlied lost popularity after World War I, despite its musical quality.
 Today it is one of Brahms's rather unknown œuvres.

 History

 Brahms began the composition in autumn of 1870 under the impression of German victories during the Franco-Prussian War.
 The first part was finished after the proclamation of Wilhelm I as emperor.
 The second and third part were composed after the conclusion of a peace treaty in summer of 1871.
 The first print of the Triumphlied was published in 1872.
 It was dedicated to "His Majesty the German Emperor Wilhelm I reverentially devoted by the composer".
 Originally Brahms, who admired Otto von Bismarck, had intended to dedicate the work to both the emperor and the chancellor exalting the "victory of German arms".